Adult and Organizational Development MEd

 Students work in and prepare for diverse positions, such as Training and Development Specialists, in a wide range of organizational sectors, including local and global nonprofit and for-profit organizations in education, community, corporate, government and religious settings.
 The program's diverse student body contributes richly to the educational experience.

 Classes & Curriculum

-This master’s degree program consists of 36 credits, including 12 core courses, 15 adult and organizational development elective credits, six non-major credits, and one three-credit capstone course.
+This master’s degree program consists of 36 credits, including 12 core credits, 15 adult and organizational development elective credits, six non-major credits, and one three-credit capstone course.
 During this capstone, students are divided into teams that consult on cases, scenarios or questions presented by faculty.
 All courses are taken at Temple University Center City in the evening and on the weekends.
 You can attend full- or part-time, and you have up to four years to complete the program.